ifly6/broughton-mrr/README.md

 ## Thanks

 My thanks to those at Google who digitised MRR vol 1, those at CZUR who created such an easy-to-use scanner, the `unpaper` team for producing software which can fix up all the artefacts and errors that are rather unavoidable with even easy-to-use scanners, the `ocrmypdf` team for creating such an easy-to-use OCR endpoint, and those at `tesseract` for creating the OCR software itself that can read English and Greek.

+Separately, I also thank the team at the [Digital Prosopography of the Roman Republic](https://romanrepublic.ac.uk) who have already digitised MRR and put it into a searchable web database.
+Someone needed to do it and they did a brilliant job of it.
+The only quibble I have with their work is that they do not have pinpoint citations to the page numbers for each statement.